makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 So while a Xapo redesign is beyond the scope of this article, we can at least identify some likely objectives.

 - Let’s communciate what the product is, why you need it, and why you should choose Xapo _long_ before getting into the implementation details of encrypted servers and 100 meter bunkers.
+Xapo are the best at security, but security is not the _product_.

-- A considerable conceptual challenge is helping the user to understand _why_ they would need both hot and cold wallets.
+- A considerable conceptual challenge is helping the user understand _why_ they would need both hot and cold wallets.
 Savings vs checking accounts comes to mind as an analogy, but falls short.

-- In the UI, let’s consider presenting the wallet and vault more like components of a single product, instead of two separate things.
+(Perhaps we could even discover a way to present the wallet and vault as integral components of a single product, instead of two separate things?)

 - Let’s ensure that the process of signing up, creating a wallet, getting bitcoins into the wallet, and then understanding that we might want _some_ of those bitcoins put into cold storage, is friction-free in concept and workflow.

 - Let’s introduce the secondary concepts around the product—multi-signatures, buying bitcoins, etc.—only after we’re sure users understand the core product.

-- Let’s push the heavy stuff on the institutions—e.g. our $40 million dollar funding, our A-level advisors, our bunkers in Switzerland.
+- Let’s divert the heavy stuff to the institutions—e.g. our $40 million dollar funding, our A-level advisors, our bunkers in Switzerland.
 It’s those who will have the time and interest in all that before making a decision.

 - Let’s make sure individuals know that using Xapo is free.

 - Let’s make the user experience engaging and reassuring.
-The dark theme of the current product feels somehow omninous.
+(The dark theme of the current product feels somehow omninous.)

 Finally, let’s keep in mind that as early adopters, we’re participating in a historic process of transitioning people into an exciting but unfamiliar new world.
 Ultimately, after using the product, we want the user to feel better about entering the bitcoin economy than before they joined.

-It’s a big challenge, indeed, but an exciting and worthwhile one to take on, as we all want bitcoin to succeed.
+It’s a big challenge, indeed, but an exciting and worthwhile one to take on, since as product designers we have a huge opportunity to help bitcoin succeed!